-17. Monetary policy remains aimed at achieving single digit inflation within a flexible exchange rate regime.
-For FY2014/15, current projections point to inflation well below the 7 percent to 9 percent target range.
-We envisage inflation to come down further during the next fiscal year, with a range of 5.5 to 7.5 percent projected for FY2015/16.
-Over the longer term, the objective is to achieve a gradual reduction of inflation to a rate that is consistent with that of our main trading partners, in the context of a possible move to full-fledged inflation targeting.
+- 20. Monetary policy aims achieve single digit inflation within a flexible exchange rate regime.
+We envisage inflation in the range of 5.5 to 7.5 percent in FY2015/16.
+Over the longer term, the objective is to achieve a gradual reduction of inflation to a rate that is consistent with that of our main trading partners, with a possible move to full-fledged inflation targeting.
 Starting 2015, the BoJ will conduct annual reviews to assess our readiness for inflation targeting.
-The first review will assess institutional readiness as at March 2015.

-18. The BOJ will continue to respond to liquidity pressures in the financial system.
-As a step towards establishing a comprehensive liquidity provision framework, the BoJ is intending to introduce auctions for periodic repo operations by early 2015, with the assistance of IMF TA.
-Over the course of FY 2015/16, the BOJ will continue to refine its monetary policy operations in order to further increase certainty in its liquidity provision at a price consistent with its policy goals.
+The outcome of the reviews will provide the inputs for an informed decision on inflation targeting to be made by Cabinet.
+The first review will assess institutional readiness as at March 2015 and is expected to be completed by November 2015. - 21.
+The BOJ will continue to respond to liquidity needs in the financial system.
+As a further refinement to its liquidity provision framework, the BoJ is making preparations to introduce periodic auctions for repo operations by October 2015.
+Over the course of FY 2015/16, the BOJ will also further refine its monetary policy operations, such as by providing longer-term liquidity instruments if the need arises and narrowing the width of the interest rate corridor in order to further increase certainty in its liquidity provision at a price consistent with its policy goals.
+The BoJ is cognizant of the need to purchase reserves to further boost the NIR.
+With IMF TA (planned for October 2015), The BOJ will begin preparations for introducing more price competition in its foreign exchange interventions.